 Just beyond the rotting and rusty old car is where the road heads into the water and where hikers will meet the shores of Quabbin.
-Before the shore is a decent-sized stone dedicated to a police officer - Franklin S. Graves (1910 - 1983); however, there's no information about why this area named after this police officer.
+Before the shore is a decent-sized stone dedicated to a conservation officer - Franklin S. Graves (1910 - 1983).

 Hikers can enjoy the beautiful views of Quabbin and the hills in the distance - both Rattlesnake Hill (to the right-hand side) and Soapstone Hill (just beyond Rattlesnake Hill, but to the left of Rattlesnake Hill).

 The hike back to parking is moderate due to the grade of the hill heading back up Skinner Hill Road back to Dana Common.

 Hikers will find this out-and-back hike to be close to 4 miles; however, you will also need to hike in to Dana Common first from Gate 40 - which is another 4 miles out-and-back.
 So plan for a total hike of 8-miles out-and-back.

 Dogs are not allowed on any trails at Quabbin, including this one.

 The parking lot for Gate 40 is located at the coordinates provided.
 The lot itself is large enough to accommodate about 8 cars.